Zitzeronion/Interview_application_NN/README.md

-# Interview_application_NN
+# Presentation for an application interview

-Slides and notebook for my application interview
+This repository contains the slides for my ten minute presentation as well as a short [Pluto notebook](https://github.com/fonsp/Pluto.jl).